Cray-HPE/docs-csm/operations/network/management_network/Management_Network_Switch_Rename.md

 10.1.0.8        sw-cdu02
 ```

-The desired settings for the HMN network would be more like these.
+The desired settings for the HMN will be similar to the following:

 ```
 10.1.0.2        sw-spine-001